walterpg/google-drive-sync/docs/install/require.md

 [*Google Sync Plugin 3.0*](https://sourceforge.net/projects/kp-googlesync/), while also fixing issues with shifting Google authorization requirements.

+From time to time, new releases may be forced to break certain points of compatibility in order to provide security fixes or improved functionality.
+In these cases, a migration path, temporary workarounds, or both will be provided to lessen the impact.
+All such instances will be fully documented on this site.

 <div class="alert alert-secondary" role="alert">
     Compatibility is an important objective for this plugin.
 If you suspect a compatibility problem,